loomio/loomio/docs/en/plugins/README.md

 _NB: notice that these need to be in a folder within a /components folder in your plugin, and that that folder must be named the same as each file._

-Then, we can tell our plugin about the component we created, and what outlet we want it to live in, using the `use_component` command
+Then, we can tell our plugin about the component we created, and what outlet we want it to live in, using the `use_component` command:

 ```
 plugin.use_component :thread_tags, outlet: :before_thread_title